 Don’t add water to compensate for dryness

 If you’re in a particularly dry climate, don’t add water to the grout in an attempt to create a more workable mixture.
 Adding water will weaken the grout and could result in efflorescence, an effect that causes an unsightly white film to develop.
-The expert technicians at The Grout Medic of Denton County, Texas, deal with dry conditions daily.
+The expert technicians at The Grout Medic of Dallas-Fort Worth, deal with dry conditions daily.

 Cool down the tile for grout application

-It gets especially hot in the southern U.S., something they know well at The Grout Medic of Columbia, South Carolina.
+It gets especially hot in the southern U.S., something they know well at The Grout Medic of North & Southwest Charlotte.
 Before applying grout to hot tile, use cold, clean water to cool it down.
 Porous tile that is too warm will pull moisture too quickly from the grout, increasing the potential for future cracking.

 Help the grout cure properly